 10 Greatest Internet Scam Ever Performed

 Even though the internet today has helped in making things very easy for a man.
-The same internet has also created an avenue which has either enriched or destroyed some people.
+The same internet has also created an avenue that has either enriched or destroyed some people.

-It happened in 2014, where an unknown Russian criminal organization stole about 1.2 billion usernames and passwords.
+It happened in 2014 when an unknown Russian criminal organization stole about 1.2 billion usernames and passwords.
 It was a global hack, affecting about 420,000 websites all over the world.

 It was in 2004 when a group of hackers with the use of crazy spyware called keyloggers.
 The spyware was used to steal several account numbers and passwords from the Japanese Sumitomo Mitsui Bank office in London.

 The hackers acquired about $420 million, and the money was planned to be distributed to several bank accounts before the scam was discovered.